harleyjj/coding-challenge/README.md

 ## Extensions Built

+* The hangman hint is displayed as a row of buttons using two shades of blue from the LinkedIn media kit.
+These buttons are not tied to actions, just being used as a colorful representation of the hint.
+These buttons are responsive and change size depending on the size of the window.
+The game was overall styled to be usable on both mobile and pc.

 * The app allows users to guess the whole word at once, with a correct answer winning automatically and an incorrect answer counting against the 6 incorrect guesses.

 * A drawing of a stickman being hung progressively materializes with each incorrect guess, just like if you were playing on a real whiteboard or piece of paper.